 Fibroids and Preterm Labor

 Fibroids don’t always cause preterm labor, but there are a few factors that may cause this to occur.
 One of the main reasons you may have your baby prematurely is if you are experiencing pain caused by your fibroids.
-This abdominal pain or cramps can sometimes cause uterine contractions, which could result in an early delivery.
+This abdominal pain or cramps can sometimes cause uterine contractions, which could result in early delivery.

-It’s important that your doctor knows you have uterine fibroids early on in your pregnancy so you both can have a birth plan set in place in case complications arise.
+It’s important that your doctor knows you have uterine fibroids early on in your pregnancy so you both can have a birth plan in place in case complications arise.
 Because uterine fibroids are fairly common, doctors know how to watch for signs in your third trimester.

 Cesarean Section and Fibroids